gitlabhq/gitlabhq/doc/administration/geo/replication/troubleshooting.md

 #### How do I fix the message, "Command exceeded allowed execution time" when setting up replication?

-This may happen while [initiating the replication process](database.md#step-4-initiate-the-replication-process) on the Geo secondary, and indicates that your initial dataset is too large to be replicated in the default timeout (30 minutes).
+This may happen while [initiating the replication process][database-start-replication] on the Geo secondary, and indicates that your initial dataset is too large to be replicated in the default timeout (30 minutes).

 Re-run `gitlab-ctl replicate-geo-database`, but include a larger value for `--backup-timeout`: